stanfordpython/python-assignments/old/wallscraper/README.md

 To avoid this problem, we need to tell Reddit that we're not just some random script by adding a `User-Agent` to our request.
 In particular, you need to add `headers={'User-Agent': <unique_identifier>}` as a keyword argument to `requests.get`.

-For instance, I would use
+For instance, I might use

 ```
 requests.get(
     'http://www.website.com',
-    headers={'User-Agent': 'Wallscraper Script by sredmond'}
+    headers={'User-Agent': 'Wallscraper Script by @sredmond'}
 )
 ```

-This should avoid the rate-limit problem.
+This should avoid the rate-limit problem for class, but is not to be abused!

 ### Building a `RedditPost` Class